Lưu Ngọc Mai

 Luu Ngoc Mai (born 10 May 1974) is a former Vietnamese footballer.

 Personal life

-She was born on May 10, 1974, in Ho Chi Minh City, Vietnam.
+She was born on 10 May 1974, in Saigon (Ho Chi Minh City today).
 She is the youngest child in a family of 13 siblings.
 She belongs to the first generation of Ho Chi Minh City women's football.
 At Vietnamese Golden Ball 2001, Luu Ngoc Mai went down in history as the only female player to be awarded the Bronze Ball together with male players.
 After winning the gold medal with the Vietnamese women's football team SEA Games 2003, she decided to retire at the age of 30.